olimasters/magnet-automaton/README.md

-# magnatron3000
+# magnet-automaton

 ## Summary

-magnatron3000 is a simulation of a model of a magnet.
+magnet-automaton is a simulation of a model of a magnet.
 Physical justification TBC.

 ## Model used